 Spruce and fir soon emerge (2.0 miles : 9,925') on a steady S-SE climb to the Timber Creek backcountry campsite spur (3.05 miles : 10,185').

 The trail briefly meets Timber Creek at the Long Meadows Trail split (3.25 miles : 10,225'), but quickly veers northeast on steep switchbacks into a heavy subalpine forest.

 Grades moderate through a clearing to the first Jack Straw backcountry campsite on the edge of a notably large meadow below Jack Straw Mountain (4.1 miles : 10,798').

 The trail levels by the second Jack Straw site (4.25 miles : 10,825') and shifts quickly in a thinning, rugged forest to the Rockslide (4.55 miles : 10,926') and Snowbird (4.65 miles : 11,015') backcountry campsites.

-The trail clears treeline on the northwest corner of Timber Lake (4.8 miles : 11,085').
-The lake basin and adjacent ponds are generally obstacle-free and easy to explore.
+It clears treeline on the NW corner of Timber Lake (4.8 miles : 11,085').
+The basin and adjacent ponds are generally obstacle-free and easy to explore.
 Wildflowers are particularly abundant in these damp, sunny banks.
-An informal route continues up the lake's rocky east shore to Mt Ida.
+An informal route continues up the lake's east shore to Mt Ida.

 Look for bighorn sheep on slopes over the lake.
-Those with time should consider a cross-country detour into Long Meadows, which are among the largest in Rocky Mountain National Park.
+Those with time should consider a cross-country detour into Long Meadows, which are among the largest in the Park.